 This course centers on a specialized field of management that is useful for planning and managing complex work efforts.
 The project management process is a systematic approach that is comprised of four phases: concept, planning, implementation, and closedown.
-Topics include work breakdown structure, earned value, PERT/CPM/Gantt Charts, scheduling charts, scope control, cost control, change control, and resource planning.
+Students will be introduced to the classical foundations of project management and the world of real life project problems.
+Topics presented in this course includes work breakdown structure, earned value, PERT/CPM/Gannt charts, scheduling charts, scope control, cost control, change control, and resource planning.
+Upon completion of this course, students will understand the basic concepts and critical factors of initiating, planning, organizing, controlling, and running a project.
+Information will be provided to the student regarding the requirements to sit for the PMP Exam of the Project Management Institute in order to become Professional Project Managers.

-MG 268 Labor Relations
+MG 268 Collective Bargaining and Labor Relations

-This course surveys both historical and legal frameworks of the labor movement in the United States and West Virginia and presents an analysis of traditional labor laws, NLRB law, state laws, and the impact of court decisions related to management.
-A historical perspective of the origins which impact union organizing, causes and goals of the labor movements, union structure and behavior, and the impact on production will be presented.
-Students will have an in-depth understanding of collective bargaining, strikes, labor negotiations, administration and enforcement of labor contracts, grievance process and arbitration related to managing an industry.
-The student will explore both labor and management approaches to solving employment disputes, avoiding grievances, and applying collective bargaining contracts in the work setting labor rules and regulations, and means to implement new standards in the work place, will be discussed.
-Effects of laws on individuals, employees, the industry, the community, and nation will be addressed.
+This course surveys both historical and legal frameworks of the labor movement in the United States and West Virginia.
+An analysis of traditional labor laws, NLRB law, state laws, and the impact of court decisions related to management will be presented.
+The student will learn historical perspective of the origins which impact union organizing, causes, and goals of the labor movements, union structure and behavior, and the impact on production.
+An introduction to the principles, practice, and processes of negotiations as requisite management skill for front-line supervisors, subordinates, peers, clients, and customers will be presented.
+Discussions will be presented regarding the preparation and planning for negotiation, the strategies and tactics of negotiation, issues regarding both distributive and integrative bargaining, and ethics in negotiation.
+Upon completion of this course the students will have an in-depth understanding of collective bargaining concepts applicable in today's commercial enterprise.
+The role of the manager related to strikes, labor negotiations, administration and enforcement of labor contracts, the grievance process, and arbitration will be explored.
+Labor and management approaches to solving employment disputes, avoiding grievances, and applying collective bargaining contracts in the work setting, labor rules and regulations, and means to implement new standards in the workplace will be discussed.
+Effects of laws on individuals, employees, the industry, the community, and the nation will be presented.